zandanyd/Information_Retrieval_Project/README.md

 # Information Retrieval Project - Wikipedia Search Engine

 ## Overview
-This project is an Information Retrieval (IR) system designed to search and retrieve relevant documents from the entire English Wikipedia corpus (over 6 million articles).
+This project is an Information Retrieval (IR) system, designed to search and retrieve relevant documents from the entire English Wikipedia corpus (over 6 million articles).
 The system utilizes a combination of techniques, including tokenization, inverted indexing, and the BM25 ranking algorithm.
 Additionally, it incorporates PageRank scores to enhance result relevance.

 # Inverted Inddex
 ## Inverted Inddex GCP